Wet rot under floor boards

 What Are the Signs of Wet Rot?

-Spotting the symptoms early helps prevent severe structural damage.
-If you recognise any of the following, it may be time to consider professional wet rot treatment.
+If you recognise any of the following, it may be time to consider a professional damp and timber survey, and wet rot treatments to repair any timber that has lost its structural integrity.

 Wet Rot Fungus